farahkayani/rag-chat-system/README.md

 ├── evaluate.ipynb            # Evaluates response quality using metrics
 ├── prompt.txt                # Template prompt used to guide the LLM ├── generation_output.txt     # Stores generated output from the model
-├── Report.pdf                # Complete documentation of the system
 └── README.md                 # Project documentation (this file)
 ```